-For an overview of what types of projects are covered by each grant type, see this FEMA table .
-For brief summaries of the grant programs, see the State's Hazard Mitigation Grants web page.
-The State Hazard Mitigation Plan contains details regarding past hazard mitigation projects, funding, and success stories.
+For an overview of what types of projects are covered by each grant program, see this FEMA table .
+For additional information on the HMGP, FMA, and PDM grant programs, see the State's Hazard Mitigation Grants web page.
+This page links to application instructions and FEMA guidance for applicants.
 In Massachusetts, these programs are administered by the Massachusetts Emergency Management Agency (MEMA) and Massachusetts Department of Conservation and Recreation (DCR).
 Questions?
-Contact Acting State Hazard Mitigation Officer, Richard Zingarelli, at (617) 626-1406 or Richard.Zingarelli@state.ma.us.
+Contact Sarah White, Mitigation Unit Supervisor, Massachusetts Emergency Management Agency, at (508) 820-2053 or Sarah.firstname.lastname@example.org.

 Patchwork Quilt: Planning and Building Livable, Safe and Sustainable Communities includes an excellent description of many sources of funds available to assist in a range of activities, from rebuilding after a disaster, mitigating hazards before a disaster, funding for hazard mitigation planning, economic revitalization and community assistance, to infrastructure and housing assistance.

 National Oceanic and Atmospheric Administration's (NOAA) Coastal Services Center maintains a list of grant announcements and provides links to additional NOAA, other federal agency, and nonprofit funding.
 Other opportunities focus on the following four categories:

 - Data and Information

 - Funding by Region (including information specific to the Northeast)

 United States Army Corps of Engineers provides technical services and planning guidance for a broad range of public activities in New England, including:

 - Disaster Assistance and Emergency Response